isomerpages/moe-temaseksec/_prospective-students/Appeal for Admissions (2025 Intake).md

 please consider your appeal unsuccessful if you do not hear from the school by 2 January 2025.</p>
 <p></p>
+<p>Table below is based on Sec 1 2024 cohort's cut-off points.</p>
+<p>Sec 1 2025 cohort's cut-off points will be updated by 18 December 2024,
+12.00pm.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>